Paper vs Plastic Evidence Bags: Forensic Chain of Custody Guide(2026)

 • Advanced Tamper-Evident Closures: Premium plastic evidence bags feature built-in Level 4 tamper-evident adhesive closures.
 Any attempt to freeze, heat, or peel the seal will instantly trigger a hidden “VOID” message.

-Paper vs. Plastic Evidence Bags: Material Comparison
+Paper vs Plastic Evidence Bags: Forensic Material Comparison

 Plastic vs. Paper Evidence Bag

 Choosing between paper and plastic evidence bags is never a matter of personal preference; it is dictated by strict forensic science rules.
-Placing wet evidence in plastic or lethal powders in paper can ruin an entire investigation.
+Placing wet evidence in plastic or lethal powders in paper can physically ruin an entire investigation.

 To help procurement officers and law enforcement teams standardize their inventory, the table below highlights the critical use cases for each material: